joint-online-judge/JOJ3/README.md

 HealthCheck currently includes, `reposize`, `forbidden file`, `Metafile existence`, `non-ascii character` in file and message, `release tag`, and `ci files invariance` check.

 The workflow is `joj3` pass cli args to healthcheck binary.
 See `./cmd/healthcheck/main.go` to view all flags.

+## Executors (under `/internal/executors`)

+### Dummy

+Do not execute any command.
+Just return empty `ExecutorResult` slice.

+### Sandbox

+Run the commands in `go-judge` and output the `ExecutorResult` slice.

+## Parsers (under `/internal/parsers`)

+### Clang Tidy

+Parser for `clang-tidy`, check `/examples/clangtidy` on how to call `clang-tidy` with proper parameters.

+### Cppcheck

+Parser for `cppcheck`, check `/examples/cppcheck` on how to call `cppcheck` with proper parameters.

+### Cpplint

+Parser for `cpplint`, check `/examples/cpplint` on how to call `cpplint` with proper parameters.

+### Diff

+Compare the specified output of `ExecutorResult` with the content of the answer file.
+If they are the same, then score will be given.
+Just like a normal online judge system.

+### Dummy

+Does not parse the output of `ExecutorResult`.
+It just output what is set inside the configuration file as score and comment.
+Currently it is used to output metadata for `joint-teapot`.

+In `joint-teapot`, it will take the content before `-` of the comment of the first stage with name `metadata` as the exercise name and record in the scoreboard. (e.g. If the comment is `p2-s2-0xdeadbeef`, then the exercise name is `p2`.)

+### Healthcheck

+Parser for the `healthcheck` binary mentioned before.

+### Keyword

+Match the given keyword from the specified output of `ExecutorResult`.
+For each match, a deduction of score is given.
+Can be useful if we do not have a specific parser for a code quality tool.
+Check `/examples/keyword`.

+### Result Status

+Only check if all the status of the executor is `StatusAccepted`.
+Can be used to check whether the command run in the executor exit normally.

+### Sample

+Parser for the `sample` binary mentioned before.
+Only used as a sample.